fluree/docs.flur.ee/src/content/0.10.0/api/downloaded-endpoints/downloaded-examples.md

 ### /new-db

-A database id must begin with a network name followed by a `/` and a dbid.
+A ledger id must begin with a network name followed by a `/` and a dbid.
 Network names and dbids may only contain letters and numbers.
 In your request, you must specify `db/id`.
 No other options are currently supported.

-For example, `test/one` is the `one` database in the `one` network.
-If you specify a network that doesn't exist, then Fluree will create a new network for you, as well as the new database.
+For example, `test/one` is the `one` ledger in the `one` network.
+If you specify a network that doesn't exist, then Fluree will create a new network for you, as well as the new ledger.

 These requests do not need to be signed.